skyzh/canvas_grab/README.md

 You may change `do_download` function in `main.py` to filter files.
 Currently the filter is set to ignore non-document files and too big files.

+To re-download all files, remove `.checkpoint` file and `files` folder.